RISAT-1: Launch

 RISAT-1 was launched at 00:17 UTC (05:47 IST) on 26 April 2012 by a Polar Satellite Launch Vehicle, flight number C19, flying in the XL configuration with extended length solid strap-on boosters.
 The launch, which was the third flight of the PSLV-XL configuration, took place from the First Launch Pad of the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh.
 The launch marked the twenty-first flight of the PSLV, and its nineteenth successful launch.

 After launch RISAT-1 was placed in 470 x 480 km orbit with near 97° inclination.
-In next two days, RISAT-1 raised its orbital altitude using on-board propulsion to place itself into its operational sun-synchronous orbit of 536 km with 06:00 Local Time of Equator Crossing.
+In next two days, RISAT-1 raised its orbital altitude using on-board propulsion to place itself into its operational Sun-synchronous orbit of 536 km with 06:00 Local Time of Equator Crossing.
 The satellite began its normal operations with a repetitive cycle of 25 days.

 Incidents

 On 30 September 2016, Joint Space Operations Center identified a debris generating event near RISAT-1.
 The event created 16 pieces out of which 15 decayed and one was catalogued on 6 October 2016 under NORAD ID: 41797 and COSPAR ID: 2012-017C and decayed on 12 October 2016.
-Cause of this event remains unknown.
-A month later on 3 November 2016, RISAT-1 data was declared unavailable on ESA's Copernicus Space Component Data Access portal due satellite outage.
+Cause of this event was not officially declared but could be related to power system of satellite.
+A month later on 3 November 2016, RISAT-1 data was declared unavailable on ESA's Copernicus Space Component Data Access portal due to satellite outage.
 Satellite was experiencing anomalies but ISRO denied they were related to fragmentation event.

 End of mission

 On 26 July 2017, Department of Space released names of its operational satellites in a reply to a Parliamentary query and RISAT-1 was not included in the list.
-Later in Annual Report 2017-18 of Department of Space, RISAT-1 was declared non-operational.
+Later in Annual Report 2017–18 of Department of Space, RISAT-1 was declared non-operational.